costoffreedom/costoffreedom-book/book/prologue-introduction.md

 existing levers towards liberation, not only legal and technological but also social and cultural.

-Once marginal, the free culture is today on the edge of becoming the new normal thanks to the Internet while being threatened in its fundamentals by its own success.
+Once marginal, free culture is today on the edge of becoming part of the new normal thanks to the Internet while being threatened in its fundamentals by its own success.
 The many contributions in this book offer a unique snapshot of its dreads and interrogations, and a